pranjal6314/ApiHub/README.md

 To get a local copy up and running follow these simple steps.
 ### Prerequisites
 In order to get a copy of the project you will require you to have Node.js (v14+) and the NPM package manager installed.
 If you don't have it, you can download the latest version of Node.js from the [official website](https://nodejs.org/en/download/) which also installs the NPM package manager by default.
-### Installation
+### 📥 Clone the repository:
-Open the terminal in the folder in which you wish to clone the repository and enter the following command:
+1. Open the terminal in the folder in which you wish to clone the repository and enter the following command:
 ```
 git clone https://github.com/pranjal6314/text-number-api.git
-cd Safe-Chain
+cd text-number-api
 ```
-Install all the NPM packages:
+2. 📦 Install dependencies:
 ```
 npm i
 ```
-In order to run :
+3. ⚙️In order to run :
 ```
 npm run dev
 ```

-## Contributing

-*Add guidelines for how developers can contribute to the project.*
+4. 🌐 Open your browser and go to `http://localhost:3000` to access LearnUP.

-## Contact
+## Get Involved 👥

-*Provide contact information or links to reach out to the development team or maintainers.*
+We welcome contributions from developers and designers Here's how you can get involved:
+1. 👩‍💻 **Developers:** If you're a developer, you can contribute to the growth and enhancement of API Hub W. Whether it's fixing bugs, adding new features, or optimizing performance, your skills are valuable to us.
+Check out our [Contributor's Guide](CONTRIBUTING.md) for details.
+2. 🎨 **Designers:** You can help improve the visual aspects of the website, ensuring it is intuitive and visually appealing.

-## Features
+## Feedback 💬

-- Rate Limited API routes
-- Protection of sensitive routes
-- Google Authentication
-- Typescript
-- A complete API key system to create & revoke user keys

-- Radix UI Primitives
-- Tailwind CSS
-- Fonts with next/font
-- Icons from Lucide
-- Beautiful dark mode with next-themes

-- Class merging with taiwind-merge
-- Animation with tailwindcss-animate
-- Conditional classes with clsx
-- Variants with class-variance-authority
+Your feedback is valuable to us!
+If you encounter any issues or have suggestions for improvement, please [submit an issue](https://github.com/pranjal6314/text-number-api/issues).
 ## Acknowledgements

 - [Awesome UI Components](https://ui.shadcn.com/)

-## Feedback

-If you have any feedback, please reach out to me at admin@wordful.ai

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)